ARLINGTON

 Alex is a performer, script reader and dramaturg from Walthamstow in East London.

-Theatre includes: Macbeth (ETT/Lyric Hammersmith), As You Like It (Shakespeare’s Globe), Olivier Nominated Blackout Songs (Hampstead Theatre), LOVE (Park Avenue Armoury Theatre, New York), Wuthering Heights, The Skriker (Royal Exchange), Ivan and the Dogs (Young Vic), The End of Eddy, Henry The Fifth, The Nutcracker, The Man With The Disturbingly Smelly Foot, How to Think the Unthinkable (Unicorn Theatre), A New and Better You (Yard Theatre), Gundog, Grimly Handsome, Primetime, Yen, Pigeons (Royal Court), Thebes Land (Arcola), Fury (Soho Theatre), Olivier Nominated Barbarians (Bad Physics/Young Vic), Idomeneus (The Gate Theatre), Hope, Light and Nowhere (Underbelly), My City (Almeida Theatre) Telling Tales and Encourage the Others (Almeida Young Friends).
+Theatre includes: Macbeth (ETT/Lyric Hammersmith), As You Like It (Shakespeare’s Globe), Olivier-Nominated Blackout Songs (Hampstead Theatre), LOVE (Park Avenue Armoury Theatre, New York), Wuthering Heights, The Skriker (Royal Exchange), Ivan and the Dogs (Young Vic), The End of Eddy, Henry The Fifth, The Nutcracker, The Man With The Disturbingly Smelly Foot, How to Think the Unthinkable (Unicorn Theatre), A New and Better You (Yard Theatre), Gundog, Grimly Handsome, Primetime, Yen, Pigeons (Royal Court), Thebes Land (Arcola), Fury (Soho Theatre), Olivier-Nominated Barbarians (Bad Physics/Young Vic), Idomeneus (The Gate Theatre), Hope, Light and Nowhere (Underbelly), My City (Almeida Theatre) Telling Tales and Encourage the Others (Almeida Young Friends).

 Film and Television includes: Smashing (Zoic Films), Andor (Disney +), I Hate Suzie (Bad Wolf), Doctor Who, The Mallorca Files, Casualty, Holby City (BBC), The Bike Thief (Roman Holiday Ltd), Blood Out of a Stone (Watersmeet Productions/BFI Flare), Legacy (Legacy Films), The Christmas Candle (Pinewood Films), The Hooligan Factory (Altitude HF Ltd), The World’s End (Black Pictures Lts), The Swarm (Stray Bear Productions), Liar (Brocess Ltd), Sherlock (Hartswood), The Interceptor, New Tricks, The Musketeers, Misfits, (Clerkenwell Films).